Kaixhin/Atari/README.md

 ## Acknowledgements

-- Georg Ostrovski for confirmation on network usage in advantage operators + note on interaction with Double DQN.
+- [@GeorgOstrovski](https://github.com/GeorgOstrovski) for confirmation on network usage in advantage operators + note on interaction with Double DQN.

 ## References